Gary Mills (footballer, born 1981): Lincoln City and Boston United

-On Monday 21 May 2012 it was reported that Gary had signed a one-year contract with Lincoln and was named captain City.[18]
+On Monday 21 May 2012 it was reported that Gary had signed a one-year contract with Lincoln and was named captain City.
 On Monday 4 March 2013 it was reported that the Lincoln City captain left the club by mutual consent.
 In May 2013, Mills joined Boston United.
 He then signed on loan for King's Lynn Town in January 2014 on a deal that lasted until the end of the season.

-Coaching and Management
+Coaching and Management career

 Mills was assistant manager to Kevin Wilkin at Wrexham until March 2015 when he and Wilkin both left the club.
 However, Mills was then given his first taste of management after being appointed as Dave Stringer's replacement at Step 8 side Rugby Town on 13 May 2015, with former Bedford Town manager Craig Adams joining as his assistant.
 He left the club after a poor start to the 2015/16 season.

 In May 2016, Mills returned to his former club, King's Lynn Town as player-coach.
 On 19 October 2016, Mills was appointed as the manager of Corby Town with fellow former Rushden & Diamonds academy product David Bell joining him as his assistant.
 After leaving the team on 21st in the table, and didn't manage to get a single win in the last five games, he got fired on 9 April 2017.

+In December 2022, Mills was appointed lead professional development coach at Coventry City, joining the club from Milton Keynes Dons where he had held a similar position.

+In September 2023, Mills was appointed first-team coach at League One club Burton Albion.
+Following the sacking of Dino Maamria in December 2023, Mills was appointed caretaker manager.
+He returned to his role of first-team coach following the appointment of Martin Paterson on 11 January 2024.
+On 31 May 2024, Mills departed Burton Albion following the departure of Paterson.